All schools in England had a Governing Body which is responsible for overseeing many of the strategic decisions of the school.

 Disqualifications: conflict of interest, pecuniary interest, prior knowledge in cases of pupil discipline or complaints

-Prior Governing Body approval to be sought outside of this limit. |
+Prior Governing Body approval to be sought outside of

 Adobe Reader